 Tip #4: Let the Guinness Flow

-Some people want to let the good times roll; for St. Patrick’s Day, let’s let the Guinness flow!
+Some people want to let the good times roll… For St. Patrick’s Day Dublin celebrations who feel that way, let’s let the Guinness flow!
 Like other European countries, Ireland is somewhat liberal in their alcohol laws, and St. Patrick’s Day is a perfectly reasonable day to start drinking in the morning.

 If you’re visiting Dublin for three days, like I recommend, consider going early to take a tour of the Guinness Brewery or Jamieson Distillery.
 You can buy a ‘souvenir’ and enjoy it on St. Patrick’s Day.
 Having a drink can also help keep you warm – March mornings in Dublin can be chilly.